Originally published 7/8/22, updated 10/2/23.

 People who are under age 65 are among those who are eligible for Medicare if they’ve received Social Security disability insurance benefits or Railroad Retirement Board disability benefits for at least two years.
 People who suffer from amyotrophic lateral sclerosis (ALS), also called Lou Gehrig’s disease, and end-stage renal disease are also automatically eligible for Medicare.

-The rules are a little different for Medicare eligibility if your employees work past 65 and your company employs more than 20 people.
-If you offer job-based health insurance to your employees, or if they’re on their spouse’s or partner’s insurance plan, they can wait to sign up for Medicare until they stop working or lose their health insurance coverage, whichever occurs first.
+The rules are a little different for Medicare eligibility if employees work past 65 and their organization employs more than 20 people.
+If they have access to Employer-Sponsored Insurance, or if they’re on their spouse’s or partner’s insurance plan, they can wait to sign up for Medicare until they stop working or lose their health insurance coverage, whichever occurs first.
 The key is for them to sign up within eight months of losing coverage.
 If they wait too long and miss this special enrollment period, they’ll have to pay a monthly penalty if they sign up for Medicare Part B.

 How to apply for Medicare